Why is Hinamatsuri celebrated on April 3rd in some regions?

 This custom began with displaying girl dolls.

-Gradually it began to be celebrated in families,
+Gradually, it began to be celebrated in families,

 The reason for celebrating according to the lunar calendar is